 Before the Final Plat of any area shall be approved by the Board of Supervisors and recorded, the subdivider shall make and install the improvements described in this section.
-In lieu of final completion of the minimum improvements required before the plat is finally approved, the subdivider shall post a completion obligation bond, a set-aside letter from the bank, or comparable financial commitment, approved by the County Attorney and County Treasurer, with the Board of Supervisors, which will ensure to the County that the improvements will be completed by the subdivider.
-A detailed engineering estimate of cost for all improvements shall be prepared by the subdivider's engineer and shall bear the seal of a registered professional engineer.
+In lieu of final completion of the minimum improvements required before the plat is finally approved, the subdivider shall post a completion obligation bond, a set-aside letter from the bank, or comparable financial commitment, approved by the County Attorney and County Treasurer, with the Board of Supervisors, which will ensure to the County that the improvements will be completed by the subdivider's engineer and shall bear the seal of a registered professional engineer.
 This will be used by the County Engineer for review and determination of the bond amount.
-The amount of the bond shall not be less than the estimated cost of the improvements and the amount of the estimate must be approved by the County Engineer.
-If the improvements are not completed the County may use the bond or any portion thereof to complete same.
+The amount of the bond shall not be less than the estimated cost of the improvements are not completed the County may use the bond or any portion thereof to complete same.
 For plats located in unincorporated areas within two (2) miles of the corporate limits of a municipality, the Planning and Zoning Commission and